DISCOVER THE ULTIMATE AMERICAN ROAD TRIP

 The majestic auditorium is reminiscent of the movie palaces of the 1920s.
 Gilded facades of Spanish castles and Italian villas line the walls, while the star-dotted ceiling glistens above.

-Settle into the plush red seats on the main floor or balcony and catch one of the latest stage shows.
+Settle into the plush red seats on the main floor or head to a balcony and catch one of the latest stage shows.

 Roaring Twenties Chicago